 Frequently Asked Questions About Advanced Diagnostics for Canadians

-This page answers the most common questions about how Kanata Health helps Canadians understand and access advanced diagnostic tests available through U.S. providers.
+This page answers the most common questions about how Kanata Health helps Canadians understand and access advanced diagnostic tests and physician-guided assessment support, including cancer screening, pharmacogenomic testing, and ADHD assessment support.

 150 CAD virtual, available within 3-5 days